Skip to main content

 Programmatic Risk Designations

 An agency’s programmatic risk designation will stay in place for the entire 3-year grant cycle.
-CVAD reserves the right to raise any risk designation should new information be discovered; however, the risk designation will not be lowered.
+Victim Assistance reserves the right to raise any risk designation should new information be discovered; however, the risk designation will not be lowered.

 Programmatic risk assessment scores determine if programs within agencies are considered high, medium or low programmatic risk.
-Grant funded projects are evaluated based on programmatic risk assessment questions in the CVAD Risk Assessment Tool.
-CVAD staff assess points for each question.
+Grant funded projects are evaluated based on a programmatic risk assessment.
 Based on the total points scored each agency is designated as high risk, medium risk or low risk.
 Some of the risk factors considered when assessing risk are:

 1. Administrative capacity